imdanyalahmad/AW-SALES-ANALYSIS/README.md

 ## Project Overview
-This Report analyzes Sales data to understand and track Business performace .
+This Report analyzes Sales data to understand and track Business performace .The dashboard analyzes sales performance, customer behavior, product performance, and return trends using the Adventure Works dataset.
+The objective of this project is to transform raw sales data into meaningful insights using data visualization.
 The Report is created using Microsoft Power BI.

 ## Tools Used
 - Microsoft Power BI